 Getting outdoors and finding adventure is a sure-fire way to shake off the cobwebs of Seasonal Affective Disorder.
 Our beautiful landscape provides us with so many opportunities for snow day fun.
 If skiing/ snowboarding isn’t your thing, our Boulder real estate agents recommend a few amazing snowventures to try this winter:

 Cross country skiing gets you out on the powder, without the risks of downhill skiing.
 It’s slower and more controlled.
 You’re not harnessing the power of gravity down a mountain.
 Instead, you’re powering yourself through your own locomotion.
 It’s a fun, easy, and safe way to stay active during the winter months.

 Many of your local downhill ski resorts offer cross-country skiing and snowshoeing routes.
 So if you’re going on a group ski trip with friends or family, and don’t downhill ski… this is a great option for you.

 Here, our Boulder realtor team lists some local ski resorts that offer cross country skiing options:

 If you fall in love with the sport (trust us- it’s easy too!) there’s no need to drive out to a resort to get a cross-country skiing fix.
 Here’s a list of local trails that allow Cross Country Skiing in the winter months:

-We don’t know about you… but our Boulder realtors have been fascinated by dog sledding ever since seeing Cuba Gooding Jr’s 2002 comedy Snow Dogs.
+The Compass Boulder real estate agents here at Burgess Group have been fascinated by dog sledding ever since seeing Cuba Gooding Jr’s 2002 comedy Snow Dogs.